Read Søren Kierkegaard with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Soren Kierkegaard becoming a notable philosopher.

-The central claim is this: Søren Kierkegaard’s emergence as a notable philosopher can be attributed to a confluence of personal, intellectual, and societal factors that shaped his thinking and writings.
+In plain terms: Søren Kierkegaard’s emergence as a notable philosopher can be attributed to a confluence of personal, intellectual, and societal factors that shaped his thinking and writings.

-The added historical insight is that Søren Kierkegaard is best read as a method of pressure, not only as a set of theses.
+Søren Kierkegaard is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Personal Life Experiences